OrchardCMS/OrchardCore/src/OrchardCore.Modules/OrchardCore.Themes/README.md

 Some templating helpers provide ways to select and remove these shapes.

-In order to cherry pick specific shapes from a zone, shapes are given a nickname called a __Differentiator__.
-This is necessary as multiple identical shape types can be added to content zones.
+In order to cherrypick specific shapes from a zone, shapes are given a nickname called a __Differentiator__.
+This is necessary, as multiple identical shape types can be added to content zones.
 See http://orchardcore.readthedocs.io/en/dev/OrchardCore.Modules/OrchardCore.Templates/README/#shape-differentiators

-For the `Url` text field the differentor is `Project-Url`.
+For the `Url` text field the differentiator is `Project-Url`.
 For the __Markdown__ part it is `MarkdownPart`.

 This lets us customize the __Content__ shape template for __Project__.